lmarzen/esp32-quotes-epd/README.md

 4. Optionally specify an author for each quote.
 The author is indicated with an at sign, '@'.
 If you really want to include an at sign in a quote, you must escape it first with a backslash, '\\@'.

-5. You can force your own line breaks by starting new lines within the quotes cell using (Ctrl + Enter).
+5. You can force your own line breaks by starting new lines within the quotes cell using `Ctrl + Enter`.
 The author will always be displayed on a new line.

 Google Script

 1. Navigate to Google Apps Script.
-Google Apps Script enables us to create a script to that can interact with the Google Sheet we just created.
+Google Apps Script enables us to create a script that can interact with the Google Sheet we just created.

 <p float="left">
   <img src="showcase/instructions/nav-to-apps-script.jpg" width="66%" />